Impacts of Individual Fairness on Group Fairness from the Perspective of Generalized Entropy: Problem Formulation

-Note that if $b_i \neq b_j$ for some $i \neq j$, then $I_{\alpha}(\bb;n) \neq 0$ by Axiom 2.
-Also $I_{\alpha}(\bb;n) = 0$ only when all $b_i$s are equal.
-Non-zero value of generalized entropy ensures the existence of (at least two) individuals whose classification result (predicted value - ground truth value) is different from the other one's.
+Recall that $I_{\alpha}(\bb;n) = 0$ only when all $b_i$s are equal.
+Non-zero value of generalized entropy ensures the existence of (at least two) individuals whose classification result (predicted value - ground truth value) is different from the other ones.